F-35 fighters grounded over oxygen problems

 Graff said that the pause was taken "not out of fear or out of danger, but out of an abundance of caution," and said the Air Force plans to resume operations on Saturday.

 There are 55 F-35As at Luke Air Force Base.
-Graff said that it's still not clear what caused the oxygen incidents, but said that the pause was confided to Luke because "no other incidents have been reported" at any other Air Force bases since May 2.
+Graff said that it's still not clear what caused the oxygen incidents, but said that the pause was confined to Luke because "no other incidents have been reported" at any other Air Force bases since May 2.

 But the Luke F-35 grounding is nevertheless the latest setback for the F-35, a long delayed and over-budget weapons program that's become the Pentagon's most expensive in history.
 The Air Force grounded 10 of its F-35 fighters last year due to insulation problems, and last month the Air Force announced it had resolved an ejection seat issue that had led to a weight restriction being imposed on pilots.